kenki931128/rails_kadai/README_en.md

-# Practice of Information Dystem Design Ruby on rails format
+# Practice of Information System Design Ruby on rails format

 This is how to create the environment where you can use Ruby on rails.